-What do I need to do to get help with my Property Damage Claim?
-Call Dan Newlin Injury Attorneys at (407) 888-8000: My staff and I always consider it an honor to be contacted by the victims of motorcycle accidents, and we will always be ready to listen to all of your concerns.
-Although many lawyers and law firms refuse to assist with Property Damage Claims, know that we will always be willing to handle your property damage claim at no additional cost to you!
+Call Dan Newlin Injury Attorneys at 800-257-1822.
+My staff and I always consider it an honor to be contacted by the victims of motorcycle accidents, and we will always be ready to listen to all of your concerns.
+Although many lawyers and law firms refuse to assist with property damage claims, know that we will always be willing to handle your property damage claim at no additional cost to you!
 Normally, you have many options concerning repairing or replacing your motorcycle.
 These are options that the insurance companies will not always present to you.
-Before making any decisions or accepting any compensation from the insurance company, call me today for free legal advice as to how best to handle your Property Damage Claim.
+Before making any decisions or accepting any compensation from the insurance company, call me today for free legal advice as to how best to handle your property damage claim.